 The eggs hatch and the babies find a nice layer of composting leaves on which to hang out.
 The asexual worms also get into action in the gutters, laying more eggs every seven to 10 days.

 A less savory theory is that birds eat a "pregnant" worm and the eggs pass through the digestive system and are deposited on roofs and leaves.
-Rain washes the eggs into
+Rain washes the eggs into the gutters and thus you get earthworms in high places.

 I'm open to other suggestions.
 Let me know what you think.